Family-friendly city ice skating rinks and trails

 Nathan Phillips Square

-One of Toronto’s most photographed attractions, this downtown rink is located directly in front of City Hall and beside the famous TORONTO sign.
+One of Toronto’s most photographed attractions, this downtown pond-turned-rink is located directly in front of City Hall and beside the famous TORONTO sign.

-Rentals are available on-site, making it a great impromptu urban adventure.
+Skating at Nathan Phillips Square is free and ice skate rentals are available on-site, making it a great impromptu urban activity.

 Location: 100 Queen Street West, Toronto